Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Data Generation

 Our baseline simulation is inspired by NIF shot N221205.
 This was a significant experiment conducted at NIF on December 5, 2022, which was groundbreaking because it achieved fusion ignition for the first time in a laboratory setting.
 We examine the impact of variations in the drive on the ``capsule-only'' implosions, as this aspect of the simulation is considered to be not only the most impactful on performance but also subject to the greatest uncertainty, leaving all other simulation parameters fixed \cite{vazirani2021coupling}. \Cref{fig:implosion} presents the baseline implosion dynamics for this investigation.
-The driving source imploding the capsule is modeled via a frequency dependent source (FDS) in lieu of rigorous modeling of the hohlraum physics.
+The driving source imploding the capsule is modeled via a frequency-dependent source (FDS) in lieu of rigorous modeling of the hohlraum physics.
 This baseline FDS source was calculated using the HYDRA code and implemented as a temperature flux $T_r(t)$ set on the boundary of the mesh \cite{shay2012implosion}.
 Statistically independent simulations were run varying the drive and using both 3 \& 67 frequency groups.
-We treat 3-group simulations as LF data and 67-group simulations as HF data in building our MF surrogate for dynamics of the DT interface, that is, the interface between the cryogenically frozen DT layer (i.e., DT ice) and DT gas fill.
-It is noted that the time savings in the 1D and 2D simulations using 3 group multi-group diffusion is a factor of 4 and 25, respectively.
+We treat 3-group simulations as LF data and 67-group simulations as HF data in building our MF surrogate for dynamics of the DT interface, that is, the interface between the cryogenically frozen DT layer (i.e., DT ice) and DT gas fill. \revone{All simulations were performed using The Rocinante (“Roci”) cluster at Los Alamos National Laboratory.
+The system consists of 508 compute nodes, each with two Intel Xeon Platinum 8480 (Sapphire Rapids) CPUs for a total of 112 cores per node running at 2.0 GHz.
+Simulations were performed using only 8 cores on a single node.
+Average compute times were 15 minutes and 80 minutes for the three and 67 group multi-group diffusion calculations.
+Finally, computational savings of a factor of 25 was observed in 2D, emphasizing the heightened importance of multi-fidelity methods in addressing higher-dimensional simulations.}